St. Joseph Church (Yorkville, Manhattan): Current

-The German community for which Yorkville was long known began to disperse in the 1970s, as the many German eateries in the area began to disappear.
+The German community for which Yorkville was long known began to disperse in the 1970s; however, Mass in German, continues to be celebrated at the church monthly.
 The parish currently numbers some 700 parishioners.
-Mass in German, however, continues to be celebrated at the church monthly.
 Additionally, with the closing in August 2015 of the nearby Church of St. Stephen of Hungary, which had served the Hungarian population of the city, services in the Hungarian language began to be celebrated at St. Joseph's Church on September 6 of that year.